rizonesoft/Notepad3/Readme.md

 #### `DrawAnimatedWindow=true`

-Option to disable animated maximum/minimum window.
+Option to enable/disable animated maximum/minimum window.
+- 0 or undefined = use system settings, 1 = draw animated, 2 = do not draw animated

 #### `filebrowser.exe=minipath.exe`